 50% OFF Your First Massage!

-In a fast-paced world of immediate satisfaction, the foam roller has turned into a “go to” tool for a quick release of myofascial tension and muscle fatigue.
-It’s often used in between massage therapy sessions by new and seasoned athletes, physical therapists and chiropractors.
+In a fast-paced world of immediate satisfaction, the foam roller has become a “go-to” tool for quickly releasing myofascial tension and muscle fatigue.
+It’s often used in between massage therapy sessions by new and seasoned athletes, physical therapists, and chiropractors.

 Why Do So Many People Use Foam Rollers?

-The foam roller is inexpensive and you can purchase one almost anywhere these days.
+The foam roller is inexpensive, and you can purchase one almost anywhere these days.
 The foam roller is quick and easy, not to mention always available.
-They have smooth ones, ones with nobs, interestingly shaped ones and rollers of all sizes.
-You can utilize it at home, sometimes at work, after a workout and even pack one in your bag.
-It, more often than not, feels great, doesn’t take much expertise to figure out how to use it and there is usually no need for anyone else to help.
+They have smooth ones with nobs, interestingly shaped ones, and rollers of all sizes.
+You can utilize it at home, sometimes at work, after a workout, and even pack one in your bag.
+More often than not, it feels great; it doesn’t take much expertise to figure out how to use it, and there is usually no need for anyone else to help.

 Why Use A Foam Roller?

 Muscles and fascia (the connective tissue all through your body) can be negatively affected by overuse or injury, especially in athletes.
-The impacts felt can be light irritation or extremely painful from the muscles contracting and the fascia becoming hard and in many cases inflamed.
-This can limit range of motion and hinder movement.
-People that use foam rollers often feel that rolling over and maintaining pressure over problem-areas can reduce symptoms from problem areas.
+The impacts felt can be light irritation or extremely painful from the muscles contracting and the fascia becoming hard and, in many cases, inflamed.
+This can limit the range of motion and hinder movement.
+People that use foam rollers often feel that rolling over and maintaining pressure over problem areas can reduce symptoms from problem areas.

 Does Foam Rolling Actually Work?

-Multiple studies have demonstrated that when properly used and with a consistent foam rolling schedule; ROM and recovery were enhanced without diminishing performance, however, had practically no impact on the fascia.
-At present there has been much debate on whether fascia can actually be stretched.
-We do know, however, that with consistency it can be made more plyable through manual therapies.
+Multiple studies have demonstrated that when properly used and with a consistent foam rolling schedule, ROM and recovery were enhanced without diminishing performance; however, they had practically no impact on the fascia.
+There has been much debate on whether fascia can actually be stretched.
+We do know, however, that with consistency, it can be made more pliable through manual therapies.
 It is yet to be found if medical professionals have even been able to lengthen the fascia.
-Numerous Doctors and Surgeons have claimed this to be impossible yet science is always evolving.
+Numerous Doctors and Surgeons have claimed this to be impossible, yet science is always evolving.

-Likewise, without at least some comprehension of anatomy there can be little to no results and sometimes can even make things worse.
-To be effective, you must know for which muscles are injured, strained, and inflamed versus which muscles are simply weak or perhaps over-stretched.
+Likewise, without at least some comprehension of anatomy, there can be little to no results, and sometimes can even worsen things.
+To be effective, you must know which muscles are injured, strained, and inflamed versus which muscles are weak or overstretched.

 Is It Possible To Use Foam Rolling Instead Of Massage Therapy?

-Because most foam rollers used are simply wide and a one size fits all design, it usually does not address the specific issue.
+Because most foam rollers are wide and have a one size fits all design, it usually does not address the specific issue.
 A professional massage therapist with appropriate training can effectively get into the trouble spots with their hands for more detailed and comprehensive work.
-An experienced therapist will likewise know the specific points and areas to never use a foam roller on – but that’s a topic for another day.
+An experienced therapist will likewise know the specific points and areas never to use a foam roller on – but that’s a topic for another day.

 The Conclusion?

 Alas, this is not a perfect world where massage is free.
-So, unless you have an unlimited budget you likely can’t book an appointment with your massage therapist every single day.
-And even though the foam roller can never replace and accomplish the same results of a well-trained and gifted massage therapist.
+So, unless you have an unlimited budget, you likely can’t book an appointment with your massage therapist daily.
+And even though the foam roller can never replace and accomplish the same results as a well-trained and gifted massage therapist.
 The best advice one can get isn’t to toss your foam roller in the trash.
-Instead, use it as a temporary fix in-between regularly scheduled massage sessions.
-By utilizing a foam roller in conjunction with massage it can keep you feeling better longer.
+Instead, use it as a temporary fix in between regularly scheduled massage sessions.
+Utilizing a foam roller in conjunction with massage, it can keep you feeling better longer.

-So, at your next massage appointment, make sure to ask your therapist about how to incorporate foam rolling into your wellness regime.
-He or she can educate you on the best way to use the foam roller for your specific situation and how to get the best results.
+So, at your next massage appointment, ask your therapist how to incorporate foam rolling into your wellness regime.
+He or she can educate you on how to use the foam roller for your specific situation and how to get the best results.